-How to score good marks in board exam 2022 – Score more than 90% : After an extensive research and based on the data collected by the students and teachers, we’ve found out that the most common and genuine question asked by the aspirants of board exams was that how to score 90% in 12th board exams.
-You all might agree with the fact that it is easy to score 90+ in 10th board, but much harder to do so for the 12th board exams.
-This is because of the vast and enlarged syllabus of class 12th, and for that the students need to study a lot more than they have ever studied.
+How to score good marks in board exam 2024 – Score more than 90%: After extensive research and based on the data collected by the students and teachers, we’ve found out that the most common and genuine question asked by the aspirants of board exams was that how to score 90% in 12th board exams.
+You all might agree with the fact that it is easy to score 90+ on the 10th board, but much harder to do so for the 12th board exams.
+This is because of the vast and enlarged syllabus of class 12th, and for that, the students need to study a lot more than they have ever studied.

-So a question that probably arises in everyone’s mind is that How to really score 90% in boards, what to do, how much to study etc. or is it really possible for everyone to score 90% and above.
-It is really not possible for all, actually it all totally depends on the student.
-All the points that we will discuss later will guarantee 90% marks for your boards only and only if you take them seriously and work on it with proper dedication.
-It all depends on the hardwork and smartwork of a student, if you want to score good you have to work hard for it, as nothing comes easy.
+So a question that probably arises in everyone’s mind is How to really score 90% in boards, what to do, how much to study etc. or is it really possible for everyone to score 90% and above?
+It is really not possible for all, actually, it totally depends on the student.
+All the points that we will discuss later will guarantee 90% marks for your boards only and only if you take them seriously and work on them with proper dedication.
+It all depends on the hard work and smart work of a student, if you want to score well you have to work hard for it, as nothing comes easy.

 1. Compete With Yourself

-You basically have to analyse your performance in each term and score better in the next term exams.
-For e.g. if you scored 55% in your quarterly exams, then you have to make sure that you score at least 65% in your next term examination and so on.
+You basically have to analyze your performance in each term and score better in the next term’s exams.
+For example, if you scored 55% in your quarterly exams, then you have to make sure that you score at least 65% in your next term examination and so on.

 2. Time Management

-You might have heard it from your elders and almost everyone that don’t waste your time.
-You can utilise your time by dividing it in a proper way for everything, fix your sleeping and waking time and fix time for each subject.
-Below are some points which will help you in managing your time efficiently and perfectly.
+You might have heard it from your elders and almost everyone who doesn’t waste your time.
+You can utilize your time by dividing it in a proper way for everything, fixing your sleeping and waking time, and fixing time for each subject.
+Below are some points that will help you manage your time efficiently and perfectly.

-- If you are going for any type of coaching or tuition, then 3 months before the examination leave everything and depend solely in your self studies.
-You will do far better with self study, rather than your coaching.
+- If you are going for any type of coaching or tuition, then 3 months before the examination leave everything and depend solely on your self studies.
+You will do far better with self-study, rather than your coaching.